The Succulent Plant Page goes to Families of Succulent Plants goes to

 Faucaria felina Schwantes 1926 Syn.
 Faucaria kingiae L. Bolus 1937

-This variable species includes many synonyms formerly classed as separate species.
+This variable species of succulent plant includes many synonyms formerly classed as separate species.
 Leaf surfaces have some white pustules and there are marginal teeth.

 Native to South Africa.